-- tem taking into account the number of persons served, the different sources of water, the different treatment methods employed by the system and seasonal variability.
+- 1. Tap samples shall be representative of water quality throughout the distribution system taking into account the number of persons served, the different sources of water, the different treatment methods employed by the system and seasonal variability.
 Tap sampling under this rule is not required to be conducted at taps targeted for lead and copper sampling under 10 CSR 60-15.070(1).
 (Note: Systems may find it convenient to conduct tap sampling for water quality parameters at sites used for coliform sampling under 10 CSR 60-4.020(1)(A).) - 2.
 Samples collected at the entry point(s) to the distribution system shall be from locations representative of each source after treatment.
-If a system draws water from more than one (1) source and the sources are combined before distribution, the system must sample at an entry point to the distribution system during periods of normal operating conditions (that is, when water is representative of all sources being used). - (B) Number of Samples. - 1.
-Systems shall collect two (2) tap samples for applicable water quality parameters during each monitoring period specified under sections (2)-(5) of this rule from the following number of sites:
+If a system draws water from more than one (1) source and the sources are combined before distribution, the system must sample at an entry point to the distribution system during periods of normal operating conditions (that is, when water is representative of all sources being used).

+(B) Number of Samples.

+1. Systems shall collect two (2) tap samples for applicable water quality parameters during each monitoring period specified under sections (2)-(5) of this rule from the following number of sites:

+Sites for Water

-System Size Sites for Water Quality Parameters
+System Size Quality Parameters

-(# People Served) Number
+(# People Served) (Number)

 >100,000 25

 10,001-100,000 10

-3301-10,000 3
+3,301-10,000 3

-501-3300 2
+501-3,300 2

 101-500 1

-< 100 1
+≤100 1